dig Commands Reference

 dig example.com +dnssec

 Shows DNSSEC signatures if available.
-Look for RRSIG records in the answer.
+Look for RRSIG records in the answer and the ad (authenticated data) flag in the response header.

 Query DNSKEY records